 certified Straubinger repair technician.
 Byron lives in

-Rochester with his wife Jen and dog, Toby.
+Brighton with his wife Jen, their daughter Bea, son Bennett and dog, Toby.